plustype/Online-Knowledge-Base-Application/README.md

 - Statistic
     - Display view and like count
     - History statistic and forecast chart
-- More features will coming soon:
+- More features will be coming soon:
     - Log in validation
     - Times task
     - WebSocket web-site notice